 Seating in the on the floor.
 First come first serve.

-This seating will be closer to the stage.
+This seating is on the floor, closer to the stage.